ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 **Repack the GAME.PAC**

-- Currently, the Archive Tools section is incomplete.
-To repack the GAME.PAC use the Dokapon Archive Tools.
+- Select "Repack GAME.PAC", at which point the program will begin repacking the GAME.PAC and GAME.PAH using the contents of PACFiles

+- The newly created GAME.PAC and GAME.PAH will automatically replace the previously selected GAME.PAC and GAME.PAH

 **Remake the WBFS**